 Post-Green Card Matters: Immigration support for all post-green card matters (after the green card is issued and the employee becomes a Lawful Permanent Resident), including green card renewal, U.S. naturalization, etc.

 Many companies choose not to cover the categories listed above.
 It all depends on how extensive you want your program to be.

 What costs should I cover?

-After you’ve decided what visa and green card benefits you’ll cover, you’ll also need to decide what costs will be covered by your company and what costs will be covered by your employees.
+After you’ve decided what visa and green card benefits you’ll cover, you’ll also need to determine what your company will cover and what costs will be covered by your employees.

-There are a number of other associated costs that you can choose to cover or not cover.
-Here is a list of other costs you should have outlined in your policy:
+You can choose to cover several other associated costs or not cover them.
+Here is a list of additional costs you should have outlined in your policy:

 - Employee’s application fee to obtain their visa stamp at a U.S. Consulate or Embassy

 - Employee’s international travel cost for visa stamping

 - Visa stamping fees and travel costs for dependents